Children's Special Health Services

 • Patients may submit multiple applications.

-• The application must be completed and signed on the day of or prior to the blood draw.
+• The application must be completed and signed on the day of or before the blood draw.

-If the applicant is a child through age 20 and is covered by Medicaid or Healthy Montana Kids Plus, use the same process followed when submitting claims and requesting prior authorizations as outlined in the General Information for Providers Manual located at http://medicaidprovider.mt.gov.
+If the applicant is a child under the age of 20 and is covered by Medicaid or Healthy Montana Kids Plus, follow the same process as when submitting claims and requesting prior authorizations, as outlined in the General Information for Providers Manual located at http://medicaidprovider.mt.gov.

-If the requested procedure code is denied and/or not listed on the current fee schedule (located at the link above), you must request a review for medical necessity through Early Periodic Screening Diagnosis and Treatment (EPSDT).
+If the requested procedure code is denied and/or not listed on the current fee schedule (located at the link above), you must request a review for medical necessity through the Early Periodic Screening, Diagnosis, and Treatment (EPSDT) program.

 Contact the EPSDT Program Officer at (406) 444-0950 and ask for a Request for Additional Services (EPSDT) Information Sheet form.
 Complete and return the form to the EPSDT Program Officer.
 When the review is complete, the Program Officer will send a written approval or denial letter.
 If approved, the letter will contain instructions explaining where to send the claim or the Prior Authorization (PA) number (if necessary).
 If the test is denied, please continue with the Genetic Testing Financial Assistance application process.

-General Inquiries: Please contact the Children’s Special Health Services’ Nurse Consultant at 406-444-3657 or email at chelsea.pugh@mt.gov.
+General Inquiries: Don’t hesitate to get in touch with the Children’s Special Health Services’ Nurse Consultant at 406-444-3657 or email at chelsea.pugh@mt.gov.

-Application Specific Inquiries: If you have questions about a specific application, review timeline, or application requirements, please contact Jaclyn Haven with Shodair Children’s Hospital at 406-444-7520 or by email at jhaven@shodair.org.
+Application-Specific Inquiries: If you have questions about a specific application, review timeline, or application requirements, please don't hesitate to contact Jaclyn Haven at Shodair Children’s Hospital at 406-444-7520 or via email at jhaven@shodair.org.